Zomboid2023/OOAD_project_klipkru/README.md

 # Blockchain based voting system:
+      to execute:
             use g++ -Iinclude src/*.cpp main.cpp -o voting_app to run the code.
-# This code implements a simple blockchain-based voting system in C++.
+//This code implements a simple blockchain-based voting system in C++.

 # note1
 this code is basically simulating the blockchain in a bare sense: